cbdevnet/midimonster/README.md

 #### Known bugs / problems

-Output is not yet implemented for this backend.

-Channels which are to be output require individual configuration to set their types and limits, as do input channels presenting a custom value range.
+Ping requests are not yet answered.
+There may be some problems using broadcast output and input.

 ## Building